-Study will evaluate THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter’s potential to enable safer and simpler procedures with the ability to deliver both radiofrequency and pulsed field ablation
+Study will evaluate investigational THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter’s potential to safely deliver both radiofrequency and pulsed field ablation

 Irvine, CA – March 7, 2023 – Biosense Webster, Inc., a global leader in cardiac arrhythmia treatment and part of Johnson & Johnson MedTech,i announced today the first cases with its investigational THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter took place as part of the SmartfIRE Study.
 The first procedure was performed by Dr. Tom De Potter at OLV Hospital in Aalst, Belgium.ii Several additional cases were performed by Dr. Mattias Duytschaever at AZ Sint-Jan Brugge Oostende AV in Brugge, Belgium, which is also taking part in the clinical trial.iii

 SmartfIRE is a pivotal, prospective, multi-center, single-arm study that will enroll approximately 135 patients in Europe to evaluate the safety and effectiveness of Biosense Webster’s investigational dual energy pulsed field (PF) / radiofrequency (RF) ablation system.
 The study will evaluate the system for the treatment of drug refractory symptomatic paroxysmal atrial fibrillation (AFib) during standard electrophysiology mapping and ablation procedures.1